jolicode/JoliNotif/doc/03-drivers.md

 Toaster can display notification with a body, a title and an icon.

-#### WslNotifySendDriver

-This driver uses the executable `wsl-notify-send`.
-It permits to send notification from Windows Subsystem for Linux to Windows.

-wsl-notify-send can display notification with a body and a title.

-Icon is partially supported by `wsl-notify-send`, but it's not possible to set an icon for now.

 ## Using custom drivers

 If you created your own driver, you can pass it in the `$additionnalDrivers`